iauker01/InterFact/Documentation/Dashboard/Development.md

 7. Install MySQL (Guide: `https://docs.fontawesome.com/web/use-with/react`)
 8. Create a MySQL account, and type your password into the .env file variable "DB_Pass" on line 10.
 9. Type "npm install mysql2" into the terminal to install the necessary components for the mySQL database
+10. Fill out your '.env' file as explained in [Deployment.md](Deployment.md)
-10. In the terminal, type "npm run dev", and wait for the dashboard to compile.
+11. In the terminal, type "npm run dev", and wait for the dashboard to compile.
-11. On a browser tab on your machine, type "http://localhost:3000" into the address bar.
+12. On a browser tab on your machine, type "http://localhost:3000" into the address bar.

 # Folder Structure
 ![Screenshot (43)](https://github.com/user-attachments/assets/e3ad351f-0387-4019-bafd-1911021eb696)